danthe1st/maven-packaging-samples/jlink/README.md

 packaging.lib@0.0.1-SNAPSHOT
 ```

+This packaging format is commonly used for (containerized) server applications which do not require a full JDK to run.
+In many cases, a runtime image created with `jlink` is preferable over requiring users to install a JRE.

 In this project, the `jlink` tool is configured to include a launcher named `run` that runs the application:
 ```
 $ ./target/maven-jlink/default/bin/run